“I am thinking of doing the Everest Base Camp trek.”

 Day 4: Trek to Tyangboche (3840 m)

-Our trek once again starts on a steep stony path through the lanes of Namche.
-Once we cross the village, the trail is gradual and much more comfortable.
+Another morning of packing ourselves in layers of clothes, repacking our bags, and starting on a steep stony path through the lanes of Namche.
+Once we crossed the village, the trail is gradual and much more comfortable.
 We have become used to rotating the prayer wheels along the way, giving way to yaks and porters, watching prayer flags flutter, and greeting with a Namaste to people on the way.

-We stop at Phunki Thenga for lunch.
-I am dying to have anything other than dal bhat, but I religiously stick to it.
-What follows is another steep uphill climb post lunch, once again through the woods.
+At Phunki Thenga, we stopped for lunch.
+I was dying to have anything other than dal bhat by then, but I took the locals advice and stuck to it.
+Post lunch, it was another steep uphill climb post, once again through the woods.

 The acclimatization day hike seemed to have helped and for a change, I was enjoying the trek.